jaskiewm/Turtle_Beach/README.md

 <h3 align="center">TURTLE BEACH</h3>
   <p align="center">
-    A 24-hour recreation of the popular game of PONG.
+    You are a baby turtle who just hatched.
+Survive the perilous journey to the beach as you are hounded by seagulls.
     <br />
 <!--     <a href="https://github.com/jaskiewm/PONG/issues/new?labels=bug&template=bug-report---.md">Report Bug</a>
     ·
     <a href="https://github.com/jaskiewm/PONG/issues/new?labels=enhancement&template=feature-request---.md">Request Feature</a>
     . -->
-    <a href="https://oinkle.itch.io/pong-remake">Itch.io Link</a>
+    <a href="https://jaskiewm.itch.io/turtle-beach">Itch.io Link</a>
   </p>
 </div>